spamwax/alfred-pinboard-rs/README.md

 ---

 ## Known Issues
 - Posting bookmark from Firefox while tag suggestions is enabled is broken.
-Alfred intercepts <kbd>Command ⌘-L</kbd> used in AppleScript to focus location bar of Firefox.
-This is needed to get url and other info out of Firefox.
+Also deleting bookmarks using `pind` won't work when Firefox is your active browser.
+Reason: Alfred intercepts <kbd>Command ⌘-L</kbd> that's used in AppleScript to focus location bar of Firefox.
+This focus is needed to get url and other info out of Firefox.
 Unfortunately Firefox does not offer any better way of interacting with it from outside world programatically.
 - This workflow is setup to work with Aflred 3.
 It may or may not work with previous version as it has not been tested for them.

 ## TODO